smu-cs-3353/22s-pa01-sussybaka/README.md

 </p>

 In this function, we divide the square of the image width by the product of the wall width and the picture value.
 The formula simply gives pictures with a large width and small value a higher rank while giving pictures with a small width and large value a lower rank, causing the latter to be chosen more often.
-This algorithm takes the same amount of time as the <strong>Most Expensive Picture First Algorithm</strong>, meaning it is very fast, and normally generates closer-to-optimal results than the <strong>High-Value Algorithm</strong>.
+This algorithm takes the same amount of time as the <strong>High-Value Algorithm</strong>, meaning it is very fast, and normally generates better, or closer-to-optimal, results than the <strong>High-Value Algorithm</strong>.

 # Installation and Execution